workspacer/workspacer/docs/content/config.md

      * Currently gap settings are global i.e. affect all workspaces, a local option can be implemented

-## Menu Bar
+###  **Menu Bar**

-Similar to other tiling window managers workspacer includes a status/menu bar that can show not only all workspaces but includes additional features provided through custom widgets.The bar can be installed like this:
+Similar to other tiling window managers workspacer includes a status/menu bar that can show not only all workspaces but includes additional features provided through custom widgets.
+The bar can be installed like this:

 ```csharp
 context.AddBar(new BarPluginConfig())
 ```

 the default workspacer config will do this for you automatically, so the only thing you will likely need to change is the set of widgets installed via the `LeftWidgets` and `RightWidgets` properties on the `config` optional parameter.

 An example of a bar, which implements the TimeWidget with a custom time format and a BatteryWidget is shown below:

 ```csharp